freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese/03-front-end-development-libraries/react/use-default-props.md

 # --description--

-React 还有一个设置默认 props 的选项。 可以将默认 props 作为组件本身的属性分配给组件，React 会在必要时分配默认 prop。 如果没有显式的提供任何值，这允许指定 prop 值应该是什么。 例如，如果声明 `MyComponent.defaultProps = { location: 'San Francisco' }`，即定义一个 location 属性，并且其值在没有另行制定的情况下被设置为字符串 `San Francisco`。 如果 props 未定义，则 React 会分配默认 props，但如果你将 `null` 作为 prop 的值，它将保持 `null`。
+React also has an option to set default props.
+You can assign default props to a component as a property on the component itself and React assigns the default prop if necessary.
+This allows you to specify what a prop value should be if no value is explicitly provided.
+For example, if you declare `MyComponent.defaultProps = { location: 'San Francisco' }`, you have defined a location prop that's set to the string `San Francisco`, unless you specify otherwise.
+React assigns default props if props are undefined, but if you pass `null` as the value for a prop, it will remain `null`.

 # --instructions--